JonJagger/cyber-dojo/readme.txt

 o) a dedicated network segment.

 --------------------------------------
-Running your own RAW cyber-dojo server
+running your own raw cyber-dojo server
 --------------------------------------
 Install VirtualBox from http://www.virtualbox.org/ Download the TurnKey Linux image from